Skip to Content

 Effective defense strategies we employ include:

-• Challenging Constitutional Violations: We focus heavily on Fourth Amendment issues.
+• Challenging constitutional violations: We focus heavily on Fourth Amendment issues.
 Was the traffic stop justified?
 Was the search of your vehicle or home conducted with a valid warrant or proper consent?
 Our firm is skilled at arguing for the suppression of any evidence obtained illegally.

-• Disproving Knowledge or Intent: If the drugs were in a location accessible to others, we argue that the prosecution cannot prove you had exclusive and intentional control over them—a critical defense, especially for possession charges.
+• Disproving knowledge or intent: If the drugs were in a location accessible to others, we argue that the prosecution cannot prove you had exclusive and intentional control over them—a critical defense, especially for possession charges.

-• Attacking Lab Integrity: We question the chain of custody for the substance, the calibration of the testing equipment, and the training of the lab technicians.
+• Attacking lab integrity: We question the chain of custody for the substance, the calibration of the testing equipment, and the training of the lab technicians.
 Any error can invalidate the core evidence proving the substance is illegal or that the weight is accurate.

 When you hire a drug crime defense attorney in Kerrville from our firm, you gain an advocate who brings a legacy of integrity and effective defense to your side.